peterrod54/Utilities/README.md

 # Windows-_Based_ Utilities

-The purpose of this project is to provide an assortment of Windows tools to assist in managing your environment.
+An assortment of Windows-based utilities are provided to assist in managing your environment.
+More utilities forthcoming.
 Below is a description of each utility.

 ## Network Shares